martinohmann/locatehost/README.md

 locatehost
 ==========

-Get location information about hosts.
+Obtain geo information about hosts using ip-api.com.

 Usage
 -----